Patient Rights & Privacy

 - You should expect a reasonable response to your questions and requests for help.

-- Know about your diagnosis or illness so that you can take part in the planning of your care and know how decisions will affect your health and well-being.
+- Know about your diagnosis or illness so that you can take part in the planning of your care and treatment, understand your options and know how decisions will affect your health and well-being.